Michigan Home Insurance: Costs, Coverage & Best Companies 2026

 Find your best options in less than 2 minutes

-Michigan homeowners pay an average of $2,195 to $2,316 per year for home insurance — roughly $183 to $193 per month.
-While that places Michigan around the 29th most affordable state nationally, rates have surged significantly in recent years, with premiums rising nearly 48% heading into 2026 — the second-largest increase of any state in the country.
+Michigan homeowners pay an average of $2,195 to $2,415 per year for home insurance, roughly $183 to $201 per month depending on the data source.
+While that places Michigan just below the national average, rates have climbed rapidly.
+Michigan's average home insurance premium jumped 21.6% between 2024 and 2025, one of the largest single-year increases in the nation, following a 6.3% increase the year before, and analytics firm Cotality projects an additional 8% increase in 2026 and another 8% in 2027.
 Understanding what's driving those numbers is the first step toward getting the right coverage at the best possible price.

 Average Michigan Home Insurance Rates by City